-What can science fiction stories like Star Trek, Battlestar Galactica, and Doctor Who tell us about our own society?
+What can stories like Star Trek, The Hunger Games, and WALL-E tell us about our own society?
 We’ll examine what makes science fiction stories unique, explore some common questions posed by science fiction stories, and seek out inspiration for our own stories in the Infinite Worlds of Science Fiction exhibit!

 The Hero’s Journey in Science Fiction and Fantasy

 Embark on a hero’s journey through science fiction and fantasy!
-From Star Wars to Wonder Woman and beyond, we’ll examine the role of the hero and how to create his or her story.
-In this class, you’ll think about the role art plays in society and learn Aristotle’s formula for a perfect tragedy while examining examples from MoPOP’s galleries.
+From Star Wars to Wonder Woman and beyond, we’ll examine the role of the hero and common elements in hero stories.
+In this class, we’ll investigate Joseph Campbell’s idea of the monomyth and the hero’s journey to explore story structure and start writing our own stories inspired by examples from MoPOP’s galleries.

 Architecture Tour: Inside Frank Gehry’s MoPOP